odybhoja/Ergo-Bounties/docs/bounty-submission-guide.md

 ## Review Process

+1. Submit your PR with status `awaiting-review`.
+2. A GitHub Action (`validate-submission-status.yml`) checks if the status is valid.
+If not, it will comment on the PR asking for correction.
-1. Maintainers will review your submission
+3. Maintainers review your submission.
-2. They will verify:
+4. They will verify:
-   - The work has been completed as per requirements
+   - The work has been completed as per requirements.
-   - The PR has been merged in the target repository
+   - The PR has been merged in the target repository (if applicable).
-   - The bounty value matches what was advertised
+   - The bounty value matches what was advertised.
-3. If approved, the PR will be merged
+5. If changes are needed, maintainers may update the status to `in-progress` or request changes.
+6. Once approved, maintainers will update the status to `reviewed`.
+7. The PR containing the submission JSON is merged.
-4. Payment will be processed based on the JSON details
+8. Payment will be processed based on the JSON details.
-5. The status will be updated to `paid` once payment is complete
+9. The status is updated to `paid` (usually via separate process or manually).

 ## Payment Process

-1. After approval, an authorized person will process the payment
+1. After the submission PR (with status `reviewed`) is merged, an authorized person will process the payment.
-2. They will update your submission with:
+2. They will update your submission file (usually via a direct commit or separate PR) with:
    - `status`: Changed to `paid`
    - `payment_tx_id`: The transaction ID
    - `payment_date`: The date of payment
-3. These updates will be committed to the repository
+3. These updates will be committed to the repository.
+4. The `update-payment-status` workflow will then move the entry from the active report to the `paid.md` report.

 ## Tips for Successful Submissions